jgoerzen/docker-logitech-media-server/README.md

 Now, connect to http://localhost:9000/ to configure the system.

-Once configured, add a catalog pointing to `/music` and set your playlist directory to `/playlists`.
+During configuration, tell it your music is in `/music` and set your playlist directory to `/playlists`.

 # Ports